stichtingsem/ecosystem/documentation/API-authentication-token.md

 Next to the identities a scope to access data can optionally be requested and if consent has been given, will be added as a scope in the token defined below.
 In this way a token can only be used for the API it is intended and which the school has given consent.

 The way a token will be requested will be part of the specification here.
 A token will be requested with OAuth2 client_credentials flow using one optional (only when requesting in school context) custom queryparameter.
 The name of this queryparameter is `schoolidentifier` and currently contains the digideliveryid of the school.
-The token given out will be used for the context API call with contxt of this school.
+The token given out will be used for the context API call with context of this school.

 The format of the content of the access_token is not part of the standard but just a recommendation on how to save schoolcontext to a token, which then can be used in your backend system to check actual permissions for this context.
 We recommend the bearer access_token to be a Signed JWT with at least the following properties: